TRADITIONAL CHINESE MEDICINE (TCM)

-Traditional Chinese medicine (TCM) is one of the great medical systems of the world, with 23 centuries of tradition its uninterrupted history has continually developed in response to changing clinical conditions, and has evolved with continued research into every aspect.
+Traditional Chinese medicine (TCM) is one of the great medical systems of the world, with 23 centuries of tradition its uninterrupted history has continually developed in response to changing clinical conditions and has evolved with continued research into every aspect.
 Today this process has been enhanced with the development of modern medical diagnostic techniques and knowledge.
 It still forms a major part of health care provision in China, alongside western medicine.
-TCM is a complete medical system that is capable of treating a very wide range of conditions and in recent history gained wide popularity in the West.
+TCM is a complete medical system that is capable of managing a wide range of conditions and in recent history gained wide popularity in the West.

 According to TCM theory, energy and blood circulate in the body through a network of channels; it is the energy flowing in these channels that acts as the primary influence in acupuncture treatment.
 If the flow of energy in the channels becomes blocked or deficient, then the body fails to maintain harmony and balance and disease or illness follows.
 The acupuncturist aims to restore the harmonious flow of energy and blood by stimulating the acupuncture points.
 Over 600 acupuncture points are located on the surface of the body, in the 14 main channels that flow both externally and internally interconnecting all the organs and tissues.